guang-zh/dbpedia-GSoC2021/README.md

 ## Goals
 - Community Release Extension for COVID-19 HEALTHCARE
 - Deploy a (DBpedia interlinked) healthcare dataset on the DBpedia Databus
+- Research COVID19 and healthcare datasets, and create mappings with sparql queries, then upload to DBpedia databus
+- Contribute to the DBpedia mapping ontologies and healthcare field

 If times allow:
 - Create a Dashboard